Supporting visionary social movements, courageous grassroots organizations and innovative policy for food system transformation since 2001.

 Frances is the cofounder of three organizations, including Oakland based think tank Food First and, more recently, the Small Planet Institute which she leads with her daughter Anna Lappé.
 Frances and her daughter have also cofounded the Small Planet Fund, which channels resources to democratic social movements worldwide.

-Our core grantmaking comes out of the relationships we built writing our national bestselling book, Hope’s Edge.
+Our Core Grantees received annual grants from the Fund until 2018.
+This core grantees came out of the relationships we built writing our national bestselling book, Hope’s Edge.
 You can learn more about these groups, and many other inspiring movements worldwide, in the pages of Hope’s Edge.

 For our strategic grants, we seek out opportunities that offer the biggest impact possible and are drawn to funding approaches that fill gaps left by traditional foundations.
 We focus on six key types of grants: